-The Small-mouthed Salamander is a member of the Mole Salamander family, a family name that refers to the biological characteristic of usually staying underground or beneath cover except when breeding.
-The habitat needs of the species include: fish-free, shallow water bodies that retain water from March through July, used for breeding, and adjacent suitable terrestrial areas that are shaded and provide soft moist soils, logs, rocks and leaf litter for cover, used for shelter and overwintering.
+The habitat needs of both species include: fish-free, shallow water bodies that retain water from March through July, used for breeding, and adjacent suitable terrestrial areas that are shaded and provide soft moist soils, logs, rocks and leaf litter that are used for cover, shelter and overwintering.

-The main threat to the species is habitat degradation, loss and fragmentation.
-This includes the temporary or permanent loss of water from breeding sites during critical periods, and the loss of forest canopy cover, rotting logs and ground cover.
-Small-mouthed Salamanders rely on wetland sites, vernal pools, and ephemeral ponds for breeding; therefore, activities and climate conditions that affect the hydrology of the habitat and surrounding areas also pose a threat.
+The main threats to the species are habitat degradation, loss and fragmentation.
+This includes the temporary or permanent loss of water from breeding sites during critical periods, and the loss of forest canopy cover, rotting logs and other ground cover.
+Small-mouthed Salamanders and Small-mouthed Salamander dependent unisexuals rely on wetlands site and ephemeral pools of water (i.e., temporary pools that form in the spring and typically dry up in the summer) for breeding; therefore, activities and climate conditions that affect the hydrology of the habitat and surrounding areas also pose a threat.
 Threats from invasive species, such as Phragmites, can also reduce suitable habitat conditions for the species.
-Additional potential threats to the species include impacts of environmental contaminants (e.g., pesticides, de-icing salt), disease (e.g., ranaviruses, chytrid fungi) and predation and habitat alteration caused by Wild Turkeys.
-As the impacts of these potential threats on local populations are currently unknown, further research is necessary to support recovery actions for the species.
+While environmental contaminants (e.g., pesticides, de-icing salt) are known to affect amphibians, the local impacts of environmental contaminants on Small-mouthed Salamander and Small-mouthed Salamander dependent unisexuals are unknown.
+Additional potential threats to the species include disease (e.g., ranaviruses, chytrid fungi) and predation and habitat alteration caused by Wild Turkeys.
+As the relative impacts of many of these potential and known threats on local populations are currently unknown, further research is necessary to support recovery actions for the species.